Lecture Concepts and Models of Parallel and Data-centric Programming

 We will implement the flipped classroom concept.
 That means that the lecture has been broken up into subsections of 20 - 30 minutes length each, and these subsections will be provided as videos here.
 We will also add supplemental material, quizzes, and so forth.
 The scheduled lecture slots will be used as interactive question-and-answer sessions via Zoom to address the lecture parts that were made available during the week before.

-The lecture starts on Wednesday, April 8, at 2:30 p.m. via Zoom videoconferencing.
+The lecture will start on Monday, April 19th, at 10:30 a.m. and will take place via Zoom videoconferencing.
 The link will be published in the Moodle course room.
 Please register via RWTHonline for the lecture to get access to the course room (see below).

 Registration for the lecture is organized via RWTHonline.